qwerty12/G20Dispatcher/README.md

 The daemon runs under `adbd`, as the *shell* user.
 On an Android device that isn't rooted, this is the only way this can work: being able to read raw input from /dev/input requires your app's user belongs to the *input* group, which requires you declare the permission `android.permission.DIAGNOSTIC`, which is only granted to system applications and ADB (well, the group membership - it's why `getevent` works); and being able to inject synthetic key events requires you to have `android.permission.INJECT_EVENTS`, which again is only granted to system apps and ADB (it's why `cmd input keyevent` works).

 The accessibility service registers a simple [`onKeyEvent`](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService#onKeyEvent(android.view.KeyEvent)) handler that will block the received KEY_UNKNOWN events with the G20-specific scancodes.
 The daemon cannot block already-received key presses.
 The accessibility service cannot inject its own key events, and nor can it receive unprocessed scancodes straight from the remote (important because Android sees two specific buttons as the same, while evdev allows for them to be discerned from each other).
 The accessibility service starts and stops the daemon via ADB.
-ADB copies the daemon's executable to /data/local/tmp/ and starts running it under an ADB session.
 There is no communication between the daemon and the accessibility service.

 The daemon will open an empty file at start and immediately `unlink` it.
 In the accessibility service, a [`FileObserver`](https://developer.android.com/reference/android/os/FileObserver) is used to detect when the file is closed - in theory, only one open process should hold an open file descriptor to the file, so if it's closed, we can, erm, assume the process has been terminated.